 Infiltration basins are highly effective treatment and disposal systems when designed properly.
 The first step before design is providing source control and implementing pollution prevention measures to minimize sediment and other contaminants in runoff discharged to the infiltration basin.
 Next, consider the appropriate pretreatment SCMs.

 Design pretreatment SCMs to pretreat runoff before stormwater reaches the infiltration basin.
 For Critical Areas, land uses with potentially higher pollutant loads, and soils with rapid infiltration rates (greater than 2.4 inches/hour), pretreatment must remove at least 44% of the TSS.
-Proponents may comply with this requirement by proposing two pretreatment SCMs capable of removing 25% TSS.
+Applicants may comply with this requirement by proposing two pretreatment SCMs capable of removing 25% TSS.
 However, the issuing authorities (i.e., Conservation Commissions or MassDEP) may require additional pretreatment for other constituents beyond TSS for land uses with higher potential pollutant loads.
-If the land use has the potential to generate stormwater runoff with high concentrations of oil and grease, treatment by an oil grit separator or equivalent is required before discharge to the infiltration basin.
+If the land use has the potential to generate stormwater runoff with high concentrations of oil and grease, treatment by an oil/grit separator or equivalent is required before discharge to the infiltration basin.

-For discharges from areas other than Critical Areas, land uses with potentially higher pollutant loads, and soils with rapid infiltration rates, MassDEP also requires some TSS pretreatment.
+For discharges from areas other than Critical Areas, land uses with potentially higher pollutant loads, and soils with rapid infiltration rates, MassDEP also requires some TSS and TP pretreatment.
 Common pretreatment for infiltration basins includes aggressive street sweeping, deep sump catch basins, oil/grit separators, vegetated filter strips, water quality swales, or sediment forebays.
 Fully stabilize all land surfaces contributing drainage to the infiltration practice after construction is complete to reduce the amount of sediment in runoff that flows to the pretreatment devices.

 Always investigate site conditions.
 Infiltration basins must have a minimum separation from seasonal high groundwater of at least 2 feet.
+Groundwater mounding calculations are required when separation to seasonal high groundwater is less than 4 feet from the proposed bottom elevation of the basin and the infiltration basin is used to attenuate the 10-year 24-hour or higher storm (see Section 6.2.3 for more detail).
 Greater separation is necessary for bedrock.
 If there is bedrock on the site, conduct an analysis to determine the appropriate vertical separation.
-The greater the distance from the bottom of the basin media to the seasonal high groundwater elevation, the less likely the basin

-will fail to drain in the 72-hour period following precipitation.
+The greater the distance in elevation above the bottom of the basin media to the seasonal high groundwater elevation, the less likely the basin will fail to drain in the 72-hour period following precipitation.

 Determine soil infiltration rates using samples collected at the proposed location of the basin.
 Take one soil boring or dig one test pit for every 5,000 feet